RednibCoding/rune-lang/README.md

 Similarely you can retrieve the value of variables.

-Lets say we have a string variable defined in rune like so:
+Lets say you have a string variable defined in rune like so:

 ```
 toPrint = "I am the toPrint variable"